amatel-IIITN/Stock-price-prediction/README.md

-# Stock-price-prediction-using-LSTM-and-sentimental-analysis
+# Stock-price-prediction-using-LSTM-and-ARIMA
 Predict the stock prices using LSTM and sentimental analysis and compare them with their accuracy.

-### Achieved an RMSE of 0.25 in sentimental analysis technique.
+### Achieved an Rsquare of 0.9925 in ARIMA technique.